alexlux58/Lux-Home-Lab/NSOT_NetBox_Nautobot_Lab_Writeup.md

 ## Conclusion

-This lab successfully deployed NetBox and Nautobot as containerized Network Source of Truth platforms, providing comprehensive IPAM and DCIM capabilities for network infrastructure documentation and management.
+This project deployed NetBox and Nautobot as containerized Network Source of Truth platforms, providing comprehensive IPAM and DCIM capabilities for network infrastructure documentation and management.

 **Final Status:**
 - ✅ NetBox deployed and accessible